brunj7/conflictuel/README.md

 testing git merge conflict

 This is my line.
 Sorry, cain't touch this!
+Yeahh

 This is your line.
 Please edit

-This is our line => conflictual zone
+This is our line => conflictual zone ahhh